alessandrofrancesconi/gimp-plugin-bimp/README.md

 For Mac OSX users
 -----------------
 There's no need to install or compile BIMP on Mac, because the default native build of GIMP for Mac OSX 10.8 made by Simone from http://gimp.lisanet.de/Website/Download.html already includes BIMP!
+(however, it's not guaranteed to be the very latest version)

 Support this project
 --------------------

 Visit http://github.com/alessandrofrancesconi/gimp-plugin-bimp/issues
-for posting bugs and enhancements.
+and post alerts for bugs or enhancements.
 Make it better!